GlobetrotterTravel/GlobetrotterTravel.github.io/fusion/the-query-engine.md

 ## Troubleshooting

-- **Verify Property Names**: Ensure they match those in the DTOs.
+- **Verify property names**: Ensure they match those in the DTOs.

-- **Check Operators**: Use supported operators and apply them to the correct data types.
+- **Check operators**: Use supported operators and apply them to the correct data types.

-- **Validate Values**: Ensure values are in the correct format for the property data type.
+- **Validate values**: Ensure values are in the correct format for the property data type.

-- **Encode Special Characters**: Use URL encoding for values with special characters.
+- **Encode special characters**: Use URL encoding for values with special characters.